jmgloria07/toktive/README.md

 To set this up in Eclipse, all you need to do is simply:
 1. Import the project via Git.
 2. Setup config files under src/main/resource folder.
-Remove the `SAMPLE` prepend on the file name and put your respective dev token values.
+Remove the `SAMPLE` prepend on the file name and put your custom values.
     - Setup your own Twitter dev tokens via https://developer.twitter.com/ if you don't have one yet.
     - Setup your own Facebook access token and permissions via https://developers.facebook.com/
+    - Setup your own log4j2.properties.
+Sample is provided but you can customize your logging the way you want.
 3. Run an mvn install and update the project.
 4. You may run the application through the main class `io.github.jmgloria07.toktive.ToktiveApplication` to do functional tests.